Kanaksahu/Performing-Analysis-of-Meteorological-Data/README.md

 # Performing-Analysis-of-Meteorological-Data
-This Blog is created so as to determine the correctness of the null hypothesis (H0) about the meteorological data.
+This project is created so as to determine the correctness of the null hypothesis (H0) about the meteorological data.
 It is a part of the first project — Performing Analysis of Meteorological Data for my Data Analytics using Python internship program at Suven Consultants & Technology Pvt.
 Ltd.
 # GOAL
 The main objective of this Internship (of data analysis) is to transform the raw data into information and then convert it into knowledge: